Chillin' in Another World with Level 2 Super Cheat Powers: Light novel

 Written by Miya Kinojo, the series was serialized on the user-generated novel publishing website Shōsetsuka ni Narō from 2016 to 2019, when Kinojo stopped posting on the site.
 The series was later acquired by Overlap who began publishing it as a light novel with illustrations by Katagiri under their Overlap Novels imprint on December 25, 2016.
-As of January 25, 2023, fifteen volumes have been released.
+As of August 25, 2025, twenty volumes have been released.
 The light novels are licensed in North America by J-Novel Club.

 Manga

 A manga adaptation by Akine Itomachi began serialization in Overlap's Comic Gardo website in January 2019.
-As of January 25, 2023, the manga has been collected in eight volumes.
+As of August 25, 2025, the manga has been collected in thirteen volumes.
 The manga adaptation is licensed in North America by Seven Seas Entertainment.